michinat/RockPaperScissor/README.md

 * src : rps source
 * gui : wxWidgets 3.0.4

+# Run on Windows

+1. Go to gui folder and open rps.sln for visual studios

 # Run on MacOS

 *Make sure to include Makefile in the directory before building project